 Repetition means to repeatedly burn over the same spot building up the color until the desired darkness is achieved.
 How many times you must re-burn over the same area before your desired darkness level is achieved is determined by both the heat setting and hand speed.

-This composite photo shows another example of how re-burning over the same area increases the darkness level.
-I did a total of 3 re-burns to achieve the darkness level in the composite photo.
+This composite photo shows an example of how re-burning over the same area increases the darkness level.
 Again, I want to point that that I did NOT alter the heat setting on my burner unit.
+Instead I kept reburning over the same area to increase how dark the color is.

 2) PEN ANGLE